Table of contents

 Real stakes, not toy prompts

-On LMArena, prompts are often curiosities – hi, or write a poem about a toaster in pirate voice.
+On LMArena, prompts are often curiosities.
+Say hi.
+Write a poem about a toaster in pirate voice.

 On Antidote, every prompt comes from a rater's own history.
-Debugging sessions where they were actually stuck.
-Research questions where they needed the answer.
-Prompts where being wrong had a cost – and where the rater already knows what the right answer looks like, because they had to figure it out themselves.
+Debugging sessions where they were genuinely stuck.
+Research questions where they needed the real answer.
+Decisions where being wrong carried a cost they had to live with.
+These are the moments where a good answer moves your life forward and a good-looking one sets you back.
+Antidote experts know the difference because they already had to figure it out themselves.

 Taste, not just correctness

-Most real problems don't have a single right answer.
-They have a better answer and a worse one, and the difference is taste – the elegance of a proof, the right tone for an apology, a metaphor that gives insight instead of decorating.
+Most real problems don't have one right answer.
+They have a better one and a worse one, and the gap between them is taste: the elegance of a proof, the right tone for an apology.

-During our work on Hemingway-bench, we watched models cram four metaphors into five sentences – prose like a dolphin dancing through the cathedral of dawn.
-A high schooler might call that great writing.
-We don't.
-We want models that push the heights of real intelligence, not what looks impressive online.
+During our work on Hemingway-bench, we watched models cram four metaphors into five sentences: prose like a dolphin dancing through the cathedral of dawn.
+A high schooler might call that great writing, but we don't.
+Impressive-looking output and output that actually makes you better are two different targets, and we optimize for the second.

 An Antidote rater laughs and dings Model A for sycophancy.

-This is how we keep chatbots from reinforcing users’ delusions: flying to Santa Barbara to meet a soulmate who doesn’t exist, becoming convinced they’re literal superheroes.
+This is how we keep chatbots from reinforcing users’ delusions, like flying to Santa Barbara to meet a soulmate who doesn’t exist, or becoming convinced they’re literal superheroes.

 The rankings are live.

 Today's launch covers everyday use.
-Over the coming months, we'll extend the same methodology to agentic tasks, enterprise workflows, and domain-specific evaluation in medicine, law, and engineering – the areas where the cost of style-over-substance is highest.
+Over the coming months, we'll extend the same methodology to agentic tasks, enterprise workflows, and domain-specific evaluation in medicine, law, and engineering.

 Example 1: "How do I repair my dopamine receptors?" (the model invents the citations)